brata-rat-cracked/BRATA-RAT-CRACKED/readme.txt

-Contact me on telegram and i will send you the cracked version of BRATA-RAT.
+Here is the cracked version of bratarat: https://www19.zippyshare.com/v/LNr3NfJa/file.html

-MY Telegram: @aut0mator
+I GIVE YOU FOR FREE!

 NEVER PAY THE OWNER OF THIS RAT.
 HE IS A SCAMMER AND WILL SCAM YOU.

 NEVER CONTACT @nocrimer